 Your wedding should be about you and your partner, reflecting your taste, style, and personality.
 However, there are also going to be a whole bunch of other people who have traveled and spent money to attend your big day—your wedding guests—so it’s important to take their comfort and enjoyment into (major) consideration.
 Of course, trying to make 100 or more people happy is pretty much impossible.
 So how do you narrow down the wedding details that your guests will actually care about?
+Well, you’re in luck—we asked nearly 1,000 guests to share what they really pay attention to at weddings (and what they could care less about).
+You may be surprised at their responses.
+Here, find out what your guests will actually notice at your wedding—and the things they really won't.

-This is probably not too surprising——64 percent of wedding guests said that food is one of the most important things they pay attention to at weddings.
+This is probably not too surprising—62 percent of wedding guests said that food is one of the most important things they pay attention to at weddings.
 That’s why you’ll probably spend about half of your budget on your catering and venue—because the last thing you want is hangry guests.
 Whether you choose to serve your wedding meal plated, buffet-style, or family-style is your call, as long as you ensure that your food appeals to a wide range of tastes and is plentiful.
 That’s where hiring a skilled and experienced caterer comes in.

 Your guests want to celebrate you and your new spouse—and good music is essential for that party atmosphere!
-In fact, nearly half of wedding guests said they care about having good music at a wedding.
+In fact, 46 percent of wedding guests said they care about having good music at a wedding.
 Whether you go for a band or a DJ is entirely your decision, but make sure your hire a professional who can read your crowd to ensure the dance floor will be packed all night long.
 The last thing you want is a group of bored guests.

-For some guests, the highlight of a wedding is free booze (about a third of guests said they care about the bar).
+For some guests, the highlight of a wedding is free booze (about 40 percent of guests said they care about the bar).
 Alcohol can be expensive, though, so don’t feel like you have to offer a top-shelf selection.
 Know that your guests may stage a mutiny if they have to pay for alcohol, so instead, limit your bar to wine, beer, and a signature cocktail or two to save money while still providing ample drinks to your guests.

 What your guests actually don’t care about…